igalic/blag/contents/articles/opensource-burnout/index.md

 I'd like to quote [Avery Edison](http://averyedison.com/) on the subject of coming out, from her book, [Right Body, Wrong Junk](http://averyedison.com/rightbodywrongjunk/)[<a id="ref_2" href="#fn_2">2</a>].
-Avery is a queer woman, and her book was on queer issues but the following commentary on her own writing struck a chord with me:
+Avery is a queer woman, and her book was on queer issues, but the following commentary on her own writing still struck a chord with me:

 > The fact that it's not a secret makes it all the easier to say.
 I still worry
 > about how someone might react (there's always the possibility of a hidden